Peter Fernandez: Life and career

-Born in Manhattan, New York, one of three children to Pedro and Edna Fernandez.
+Peter Fernandez was born in Manhattan, New York on January 29, 1927, one of three children to Pedro and Edna Fernandez.
 His two siblings were Edward and Jacqueline.
 He was of Cuban, Irish, and French descent.
-Fernandez was a child model for the John Robert Power Agency to support his family during the Great Depression.
+Fernandez began his career as a child model for the John Robert Power Agency at age seven, to support his family during the Great Depression.
 He then appeared on both radio and Broadway, appearing in Lillian Hellman's Watch on the Rhine in 1941.
 He was drafted into the United States Army at age 18, late in World War II.
 His radio appearances included roles on Mr. District Attorney, Let's Pretend, Gang Busters, My Best Girls, Superman, and Suspense, as well as soap operas.
 After his discharge from the Army in 1946, he became a prolific writer for both radio and pulp fiction.
 He also authored the children's book Bedtime Stories from the Bible.

 Fernandez is known for his voice work and has been heard in English adaptions of many foreign films.
 Fernandez is best known as the American voice of the title character—and his brother Racer X—in the 1967 anime series Speed Racer.
 Besides acting in Speed Racer, he was the lyricist and performer of the English version of that show's theme song.
 He returned in the 2008 animated series Speed Racer: The Next Generation to play a middle-aged Headmaster Spritle.
 In the live-action 2008 film Speed Racer, Fernandez had a small part as a racing announcer.
 The rapid-fire delivery of dialogue made famous by Speed Racer was devised by Fernandez and his American voice co-stars in order to make the dialogue sync with the original Japanese mouth movements.

 He provided the voice for Benton Tarantella, a resurrected film director for Courage the Cowardly Dog, which he has said was his favorite.
 He made cameos credited as "additional characters" in several episodes, besides his role as the voice of Robot Randy.
 He was a voice director for Robert Mandell's Adventures of the Galaxy Rangers and Princess Gwenevere and the Jewel Riders.
 Additional voice acting credits include in such dubbed anime titles as Astro Boy, Gigantor, Marine Boy, Star Blazers and Superbook.

 In 2007, he was awarded The Special American Anime Award for Outstanding Achievement.
 Fernandez was interviewed in 2008 on his activities and voice over work.
 His last major public appearance was at the 2009 Seattle, Washington Sakura-Con.